Woke up to the sounds of rain and snoring. Another traveler had joined our room overnight.

 We soon took a break at a bar and encouraged to eat and have a pint.

-I was safe from the rain due to umbrellas and overheard a guy being hired as a tour guide.
+I was safe from the rain due to umbrellas.
+Over my beer, I overheard a guy being hired as a tour guide.
 Mainly his job was to encourage people to join this boat tour as his salary was totally based on the number of people he got on board.

 His 2nd most important job was to be on time and stay sober.